pahud/ecs-cfn-refarch/README.md

 ![service autoscaling](Images/greeting-screenshot.png)

-check this bootstrap startup.sh to see how it generate the credentials within the ECS Task. https://github.com/pahud/docker-caddy/blob/master/startup.sh
+you can check this bootstrap ***startup.sh*** to see how it generates the credentials within the ECS Task. https://github.com/pahud/docker-caddy/blob/master/startup.sh

 ###### Reference